Alex Vellieux's first Wayzata hat trick couldn't have come at a better time.

 "We definitely talked as the back line, knowing that their forwards are super fast and aggressive," Wayzata senior defender Ava Nayar said.
 "Just keeping them in front of us, not letting them spin us, and making a statement that no team can get past Wayzata."

-Seven-time state champion Wayzata last won a title in 2012 but has been to the big dance more than any other team in the state, including the last three years.
+Seven-time state champion Wayzata last won a title in 2012 but has been to state more than any other team, including the past four years.

 Edina defeats East Ridge to move on